Unity Against Racism

 How we're responding

-• Developing our Health Inequality Strategy
+- Developing our Health Inequality Strategy (view the pdf)

-• Investing in a project on disproportionate Mental Health Act detentions of Black communities partnering with MIND to deliver change and engage with our community
+- Invested in a project on disproportionate Mental Health Act detentions of Black communities partnering with MIND to deliver change and engage with our community

-• Building an approach to better tackle inequality and provide health promotion and opportunistic episodes of care for Gypsy, Traveller, Roma, Showmen and Boater communities that have a high rate of underserved children, health inequalities and unmet mental health needs in health visiting service
+- We’re building an approach to better tackle inequality and provide health promotion and opportunistic episodes of care for Gypsy, Traveller, Roma, Showmen and Boater communities that have a high rate of underserved children, health inequalities and unmet mental health needs in health visiting service

-• Using Quality Improvement (QI) approaches to address local disparities
+- We’re using Quality Improvement (QI) approaches to address local disparities

 Visit our QI service page to find out more